Gertkeno/Gertkeno.github.io/dialogue-systems/30_vm_op.md

 In *UE4* finding a place for persistent data may be daunting.
 Creating a basic C++ "Game Mode" class with accessible data will persist through the game, just remember to reset during a game over or save/load.
-With this your VM function will pull and push data from *UE4*'s global variables, like your game mode class.
+With this your VM function will pull and push data from *UE4*'s global variables, like the game mode object.

 For this document I'm going to continue with the custom VM class definition.